nath1295/LLMFlex/docs/markdown/llmflex/Tools/tool_selection.md

             system (str, optional): System message of the current conversation.
 Defaults to DEFAULT_SYSTEM_MESSAGE.

         Returns:
-            Optional[Type[BaseTool]]: Selected tool or None if no tool is found or required.
+            Optional[BaseTool]: Selected tool or None if no tool is found or required.

     `set_score_threshold(self, score_threshold: float) ‑> None`
     :   Set a new score threshold.